Supporting Your School Experience

 Pastoral Care Team

 Every member of staff is involved in your child’s care and your child will always find somebody to talk to about any concern they might have whilst at school.
-Our Pastoral Care Team includes teachers and staff whose work has a special focus on your child’s care and includes our Class Tutors, Year Heads, Guidance Counsellor, Home School Community Liaison, Resource Teachers, School Completion Team, Assistant Principals, Deputy Principal and Principal.
+Our Pastoral Care Team includes teachers and staff whose work has a special focus on your child’s care and includes our Class Tutors, Year Heads, Deputy Year Heads, Guidance Counsellors, Home School Community Liaison, Resource Teachers, the School Completion Team, Assistant Principals, Deputy Principals and Principal.
 Their role is to help all students make the most of the opportunities at Tyndall College by offering support when and where it is needed.